davidlacedonia/javascript/this_object_prototypes/this/README.md

 # THIS

+Binding made for each function invocation, based entirely on its call-site.

 It's a special identifier keyword that's automatically defined in the scope of every function.
 Provides a more elegant way of implicitly passing along an object reference.

 _this_ does not refers, in any way, to the function's lexical scope.